 b) Halfway Hut

-The Halfway Hut will be open Seven days a week.
+The Halfway Hut will be open seven days a week.
 Opening hours are published on the front door.

 For weekend Board competitions, the Halfway Hut will remain open until the last competitors have passed through.